binxio/cfn-resource-provider/README.rst

         self.heuristic_convert_property_types(self.properties)

 it will convert all integer strings to int type, and 'true' and 'false' strings to a boolean type.
 Recurses through your dictionary.

+**Using SNS Backed custom resource provider**

+Next to AWS Lambda you can also use a SNS Topic to handle your custom resources.
+AWS calls these [Amazon Simple Notification Service-backed custom resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources-sns.html).
+When you subscribe your AWS Lambda function to this topic the `event` structure is different than when you directly invoke the Lambda function using a custom resource.
+The payload of a Lambda function that is invoked via a SNS Topic contains 1 or more events.
+For this reason we provide a `SnsEnvelope` class that will process each event in the event.

+    def handler(request, context):
+        provider = SnsEnvelope(SampleProvider)
+        requests = provider.handle(request, context)

+The `SampleProvider` is the same provider that you directly would use.
+But by passing it into the envelope class it will be used for each event in the payload.